PhrozenIO/win-brute-logon/README.md

 ## Start the attack

-Logoff from administrator account or restart your machine and log to the Guest account.

-Place the PoC executable anywhere you have access as Guest user.
+To begin the demonstration, log off from the administrator account or restart the machine and log in to the guest account.
+Then, place the PoC executable in a location where you have access as a guest user.

 Usage : `WinBruteLogon.exe -v -u <username> -w <wordlist_file>`